splunk/public-o11y-docs/gdi/opentelemetry/deployments/otel-deployments.rst

     Nomad <deployments-nomad.rst>
     Pivotal Cloud Foundry <deployments-pivotal-cloudfoundry.rst>

-Use the following deployment and configuration management tools to automate the installation of Collector:
+Use the following deployment options to install the Collector:

 * :ref:`deployments-ecs-ec2`